-1. At either "START/STOP" switch, press and hold the upper portion of the switch to start the generator.
-Depending on the outside temperature the start process can take up to 15 seconds.
+- 3. A generator "START/STOP" switch is installed on the command center panel.
+A second switch is located on the generator, and depending on your motorhome model, there may also be a switch installed on the dash. - At either "START/STOP" switch, press and hold the upper portion of the switch to start 4. the generator.
+Depending on the outside temperature, the start process can take up to 15 seconds.
 Once the generator starts running, release the "START/STOP" switch.
+The indicator above the switch will light up.

-- An LED above the start switch will light when the generator is running. - 3.
-For better performance and engine life, especially in colder weather, let the generator engine warm up for two minutes before turning "ON" 120-volt appliances.
+- 5. For better performance and engine life, especially in colder weather, let the generator engine warm up for two minutes before turning "ON" 120-volt appliances. - 6.
+The small display (hour meter) is used to keep track of run time on the generator.